AWS Deployment

 Now that the database and S3 have been configured, this deployment will use AWS Elastic Beanstalk to manage the Docker deployments.

-Select AWS Service for the Trusted Entity Type, and EC2 for the Use Case, then click Next.
+Set the Trusted Entity Type to AWS Service and EC2 for the Use Case, then click Next.

 Filter the Permissions Policies by the string "ElasticBeanstalk" and select each of the following: